 A voting member of the Grammy Awards, and on the advisory committee for Nelly’s X’treme Recording Institute, his voice has appeared on every major record label, with Grammy-winning artists like Chanticleer, Madonna, Jewel, Chaka Khan, Cyndi Lauper, Steve Smith, and many more.
 Whether performing classical or popular favorites, he “breathes new life into everything he sings” and crafts what the Los Angeles Times calls “performances of great vitality and verve.”

-Terry’s next recording project, produced by seventeen-time Grammy-winning “classical producer of the year” Steven Epstein (who produced albums for Wynton Marsalis, Placido Domingo, Bobby McFerrin, Yo-Yo Ma, and Idina Menzel) will be released in time for Christmas 2015.
-The album includes the new hit duet, “Christmas Once More”, featuring opera star Denyce Graves.
+Terry’s most recent recording project, Christmas Presence, was released in late 2015.
+It was produced by seventeen-time Grammy-winning “classical producer of the year” Steven Epstein (who produced albums for Wynton Marsalis, Placido Domingo, Bobby McFerrin, Yo-Yo Ma, and Idina Menzel) and includes the hit duet, “Christmas Once More,” featuring opera star Denyce Graves.

 In recent years, the focus of Terry’s career has been more than 150 international solo tour performances.
 The first and only countertenor ever to be booked in the “Live on Stage” network, Terry was a favorite with almost 50 bookings throughout the USA in the 2013-14 season.